midu16/midu16.github.io/_posts/2026-05-16-wireguard-p2p-subnets.markdown

 5.  **Verify Connectivity and Failover**:
     *   **Test Tunnel**: Use `wg show` to verify the tunnel is up and `ping` to test connectivity to the remote pod.
-    *   **Simulate Failure**: Shut down the primary node (Node A) and observe if the VIP migrates to Node B and if the OVN-to-WireGuard path remains functional.
+    *   **Simulate Failure**: Shut down the primary node (Node A) and observe if the VIP migrates to Node B and if the OGN-to-WireGuard path remains functional.

 4.  **Traffic Redirection & Failover**:
     *   **Layer 3**: Use OVN's distributed routing capabilities to ensure that even if one gateway node fails, the traffic is rerouted through the remaining healthy gateway nodes in the HA cluster.
     *   **Layer 2/3 VIP**: Use **Keepalived** to manage a Virtual IP (VIP) that represents the "Gateway" to the outside world.
 If the active node fails, the VIP moves to the standby node, and the WireGuard tunnel is re-established or maintained via the new node's interface.